-The fiscal years 2020-21 and 2021-22 Final Adopted Budget consolidated the balances of several City reserves into a single COVID Response and Economic Loss Reserve of \$507.4 million in fiscal year 2019-20, as shown as part of "Unassigned Contingency for Second Budget Year" line in Table A-3 above.
+The fiscal year 2020-21 Original Budget consolidated the balances of several City reserves into a single COVID Response and Economic Loss Reserve of \$507.4 million in fiscal year 2019-20, as shown as part of "Unassigned Contingency for Second Budget Year" line in Table A-3 above.
 The COVID Response and Economic Loss Reserve will be available to offset revenue losses or to assist otherwise with balancing of future fiscal year budgets.
-The Controller has noted that the \$507.4 million total balance would be sufficient to offset some, but not all, of the budget risks identified in the Final Adopted Budget.
-See "CITY BUDGET - Controller's Revenue Letter."
+The Controller has noted that the \$507.4 million total balance would be sufficient to offset some, but not all, of the budget risks identified in future years.
+The Original Budget for fiscal years 2021-22 and 2022-23 draws down \$113.5 million of the COVID Response and Economic Loss Reserve to support the continuing costs of the City's continuing COVID-19 response.
+The remaining balance is split into two new reserves, \$100.0 million for a "Federal and State Emergency Grant Disallowance Reserve," and \$293.9 million for a "Fiscal Cliff Reserve."
+The Federal and State Emergency Grant Disallowance Reserve was created for the purpose of managing revenue shortfalls related to reimbursement disallowances from the Federal Emergency Management Agency (FEMA) and other state and federal agencies.
+The Fiscal Cliff Reserve was created for the purpose of managing projected budget shortfalls following the spend down of federal and state stimulus funds and other one-time sources used to balance the fiscal year 2021-22 and fiscal year 2022-23 budget.
+See "CITY BUDGET - Original Budget for Fiscal Years 2021-22 and 2022-23."